steveloughran/kerberos_and_hadoop/sections/secrets.md

 		-Dsun.security.krb5.debug=true

-This doesn't come out via Log4J, or java.util logging; it just comes out on the console.
+This doesn't come out via Log4J, or `java.util logging;` it just comes out on the console.
 Which is somewhat inconvenient —but bear in mind they are logging at a very low level part of the system.
 And it does at least log.
 If you find yourself down at this level you are in trouble.
 Bear that in mind.

+### JVM SPNEGO Logging

+If you want to debug what is happening in SPNEGO, another system property lets you enable this:

+    -Dsun.security.spnego.debug=true

 ## KRB5CCNAME